 If all charges on the invoice are from the main guest, the name will not be displayed

-Countries have rather strict regulations on which information need to present on an invoice.
-However, many have exceptions for invoices with rather low total amounts.
+Countries have rather strict regulations on which information need to be present on an invoice.
+However, there are many have exceptions for invoices with rather low total amounts.
 Configure the threshold as you want, to allow creating invoices with incomplete guest data.
 We recommend you check your country's regulations before making any changes to this setting.